policy & Publications

 NSGC is an organization that furthers the professional interests of genetic counselors, promotes a network for communication within the profession, and deals with issues relevant to human genetics.
 With the establishment of this Code of Ethics, the NSGC affirms the ethical responsibilities of its members and provides them with guidance in their relationships with self, clients, colleagues, and society.

 NSGC's Government Relations (GR) team works in conjunction with NSGC's Licensure Subcommittee to provide support and strategic guidance for genetic counselor state licensure efforts.
 Examples of available support include licensure grants, education, strategic planning, resource documents, and one-on-one consultation with NSGC's Director of Policy and Government Relations, John Richardson: email@example.com.

-To read about our guiding principles and access licensure resources go to your State Licensure Page.
+To read about our guiding principles and access licensure information go to your State Licensure resources.

 Journal of Genetic Counseling

 The Journal of Genetic Counseling (JOGC) is the official journal of the National Society of Genetic Counselors.
 It is widely read both nationally and internationally by practitioners, researchers, instructors, and students.
 Access Now

 Incorporating diversity and cultural competence into genetic counseling is an important component of helping genetic counselors serve their patients more effectively.
 Research shows that people often feel more comfortable and are more trusting of health care providers who look like them or share/are more aware of their cultural values and norms.
 Learn more about Cultural Competency within NSGC.

 NSGC is working with the other major genetic counseling organizations to identify barriers to